Harshitha-Namgedlla/Netflixx/README.md

 3. Open `index.html` in your browser to view the app.
 4. (Optional) Set up a local server using tools like Live Server (VSCode extension) or any other static server to enable dynamic content or implement a React/Vue.js version.

-📄 **License**
-This project is licensed under the MIT License - see the LICENSE file for details.

----

-This description provides an overview of the Netflix clone project, its key features, and setup instructions while outlining potential future enhancements for further functionality.
-Adjust the details based on your project's specifications!